Magna, Utah: Transportation

 Magna lies on the grid system of the Salt Lake Valley, between 7200 and 9200 West and 2100 and 4100 South.
 SR-201 runs along the northern border as an expressway and intersects with I-80 to the west.
 West 3500 South (SR-171) is the major east–west local road, while South 8400 West (SR-111) is the major north–south road.

-The Utah Transit Authority (UTA) operates a local bus route and bus rapid transit (BRT) line within the community, both follow roughly the same route and enter from West Valley City.
-The BRT line is called 3500 South MAX and was the first and, as of April 2016, still the only BRT route operated by UTA.
-The bus system goes from UTA's Millcreek TRAX station on West 3300 South all the way to South 8400 South in Magna, between which it passes by the beginning of the TRAX Green Line (which connects with the Salt Lake City International Airport, via Downtown Salt Lake City the West Valley Central station by the Valley Fair Mall.
-Although the bus route of the 3500 South MAX stops at South 8400 South in Magna, the bus also loops around other places in Magna, including the majority of Magna Main Street.
-The 3500 South MAX runs every 15 minutes on the weekdays, as opposed to a majority of the UTA bus routes which run every half-hour to an hour.
+The Utah Transit Authority (UTA) operates bus route 35 (3500 South) within the community, which enters from West Valley City.
+The bus route goes from UTA's Millcreek TRAX station on West 3300 South/3500 South all the way to 8400 West in Magna, between which it passes by the beginning of the TRAX Green Line (which connects with the Salt Lake City International Airport, via Downtown Salt Lake City the West Valley Central station by the Valley Fair Mall.
+Although the 3500 South bus route stops at South 8400 West in Magna, the bus also loops around other places in Magna, including the majority of Magna Main Street.
+The 3500 South route runs every 15 minutes on the weekdays, as opposed to a majority of the UTA bus routes which run every half-hour to an hour.

 Mass media

-The Magna Times is a local weekly broadsheet community newspaper that is based and published in Magna.
+The Magna Times was a local weekly broadsheet community newspaper that is based and published in Magna.
 In 2009, it had a circulation of Arbor 4,000 copies.